CALL TODAY: 818-707-4131 • Company NMLS 1777223 • Company DRE: 02075839

 Finally, you’ll want to set up a financial cushion in case of emergencies.
 It’s not much fun to think about, but losing a job or having a health event is possible.
 Most financial experts recommend having at least six months of expenses saved up.
 Of course, this is always easier said than done.
 What’s important is that you have at least some cash tucked away, just in case.
 If you can, save a bit extra each month or from each pay check and add to this emergency fund.

-When you’re ready to buy a new home, your trusted mortgage professional is your best bet for success.
+When you’re ready to buy a new home, a professional mortgage agent is your best bet for success.
 Reach out to us today and learn more about how affordable a new home in your community will be!